Specific deductions: employee share schemes: types of schemes

 Types of schemes for tax purposes

-For tax purposes both share option schemes and share award schemes fall into two main categories - approved schemes and unapproved schemes.
+For tax purposes both share option schemes and share award schemes fall into two main categories - schemes with tax advantages and those that do not.

-These are any other employee share schemes which have not been approved by the Employee Shares and Securities Unit.
-This lack of approval does not mean that HMRC disapproves of the arrangements.
-It merely means that the scheme does not satisfy the requirements necessary to qualify for favourable tax and NICs treatment.
+These are any other employee share schemes which do not satisfy the requirements necessary to qualify for favourable tax and NICs treatment.
+Historically, these were referred to as unapproved schemes.